LauraSanders/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-We've calculated the number of steps taken per day and show that in a histogram.
 Here we can omit the NA values so first we do that.
+Then I've calculated the number of steps taken per day and show that in a histogram.

 ```r
 activitydata1<-na.omit(activitydata)